- The award for the best super fund, according to…

 Past performance is not a reliable indicator of future performance.

-Source: SuperRatings, plus adapted by Trish Power to include 22-year average annual return.
+Source: Data from SuperRatings, although table created by Trish Power.
 Visit the SuperRatings website for more information on the different indices.

 SuperRatings –Top 10 ‘balanced’ super funds over 5 years

-Table note: All results are net of fees and tax and are for the 5 years ended 30 June 2014.
-Past performance is not a reliable indicator
+Table note: All results are net of fees and tax and are for the 5 years ended 30 June 2016.
+Past performance is not a reliable indicator of future performance.

 Note: If you have actively chosen an investment option, then your super money may not be in a balanced investment option.
 You will need to do a little more research to uncover the performance data for super funds that have invested in a similar asset allocation to yourself.

 SuperRatings provide some performance data (free of charge) on super funds and pension funds.
-The latest reports cover performance over 1, 3, 5, 7 and 10 years as at 30 June 2014, and SuperRatings updates these performance tables monthly.
+The latest financial year reports cover performance over 1, 3, 5, 7 and 10 years as at 30 June 2016, and SuperRatings updates these performance tables monthly.
 You can access the SuperRatings Super Performance List and the Pension Performance List by visiting the SuperRatings website.

 SelectingSuper also produces benchmark indices that you can use to compare how well the top super funds have performed against the average, and to compare the average and the top-performing funds, against your own super fund’s returns.